-Multiple linear regression analysis was also performed, regressing FWD against 390 a constant, a timeseries of September to November mean Antarctic mean ozone 391 at 50 hPa, and $\ln(GHG)$, where GHG is represented by the CO2 equivalent 392 values shown in Figure 1(a).
-Following Roscoe and Haigh (2007), these indices 393 are normalised to allow direct comparison of the regression coefficients.
-The re-394 gression slope, Pearson correlation coefficient, and significance from a two-tailed 395 student's t-test are shown in Table 3 for the high- and low-top ensemble mean 396 for RCP4.5 and RCP8.5.
-For ensemble mean calculations, ozone was taken from 397 the Cionni et al. (2011) data.
-398
+[37] Multiple linear regression analysis was also performed, regressing FWD against a constant, a timeseries of September to November mean Antarctic mean ozone at 50 hPa, and ln(GHG), where GHG is represented by the CO2 equivalent values shown in Figure 1a.
+Following Roscoe and Haigh [2007], these indices are normalized to allow direct comparison of the regression coefficients.
+The regression slope, Pearson correlation coefficient, and significance from a two-tailed student's t-test are shown in Table 3 for the high- and low-top ensemble mean for RCP4.5 and RCP8.5.
+For ensemble mean calculations, ozone was taken from the Cionni et al. [2011] data.

-In both scenarios, FWD has a stronger relationship with both the GHG index and the ozone index in the high-top ensemble.
-This can be seen in the larger regression slopes and linear correlations shown in Table 3, and in comparison of the multiple linear correlations: 0.63 (0.64) and 0.76 (0.78) for RCP4.5 (RCP8.5) for the low- and high-top ensemble mean respectively.
-This is a reflection of the more consistent cross-model behaviour seen in the high-top models (e.g. Figure 8).
+[38] In both scenarios, FWD has a stronger relationship with both the GHG index and the ozone index in the hightop ensemble.
+This can be seen in the larger regression slopes and linear correlations shown in Table 3, and in comparison of the multiple linear correlations: 0.63 (0.64) and 0.76 (0.78) for RCP4.5 (RCP8.5) for the low- and high-top ensemble mean, respectively.
+This is a reflection of the more consistent cross-model behavior seen in the high-top models (e.g. Figure 8).

-There is little difference between RCP4.5 and RCP8.5 in the statistics relat-406 ing to the ozone index (Table 3).
-The more influential role of GHGs in RCP8.5 407 is reflected in the regression slopes as well as the significance.
-The larger regres-408 sion slope, linear correlation, and significance associated with the GHG index 409 in RCP8.5 for the high-top ensemble compared to the low-top is likely to be 410 a reflection of the delay in FWD in the high-top ensemble mean near the end 411 of the twenty-first century in response to GHG forcing, which is not seen in 412 RCP4.5, or the low-top ensemble mean.
-This echoes the higher energies found 413 in the last IMF and residual of the high-top ensemble mean in RCP8.5.
-414
+[39] There is little difference between RCP4.5 and RCP8.5 in the statistics relating to the ozone index (Table 3).
+The more influential role of GHGs in RCP8.5 is reflected in the regression slopes as well as the significance.
+The larger regression slope, linear correlation, and significance associated with the GHG index in RCP8.5 for the high-top ensemble compared to the low-top is likely to be a reflection of the delay in FWD in the high-top ensemble mean near the end of the 21st century in response to GHG forcing,